Through appropriate learning experiences in Computing, we aim to ensure that our learners:

 - to explore their attitudes towards Computing and its value to them and society in general.
 For example, to learn about issues of security and personal safety, confidentiality and accuracy.

-Our virtual learning environment is accessed through the school website.
-Provided by learnanywhere, it enables pupils to access their work and digital learning resources at home.
+Our virtual learning environment is Google Classroom which can be accessed instantly on a school Chromebook or through the school website.
+Google Classroom enables pupils to access their work and digital learning resources at home.
 The resources are developed by the teachers and are updated regularly to ensure that it provides pupils with a constantly changing and stimulating area in which to learn.
-It also provides them with a safe environment in which to communicate with each other through discussion forums, email and social networking.
+It also provides them with a safe environment in which to communicate with each other.

 In order to meet the requirements of the National Curriculum, the school uses the QCA scheme of work as a starting point for long, and medium term planning.
 Teachers complete weekly plans based on the units outlined for their year group, which is also directly linked to the QCA scheme of work.
 They try to incorporate cross curricular planning where possible.